 “How old is she now?”

-“Old enough to be taking care of herself,” Elise said.
+“Old enough to be taking care of herself,” she said.

 “No, Katya’s gorgeous and adventurous, like her mother used to be, and she doesn’t make the best choices like either of her parents at her age.
-I’m waiting for her to do more growing up.
+I’m waiting for her to do more maturing.

 “My new lender knows me a little too well.
 He’s a Jim Sichet.
 You’ve never heard of him.
 But in Chicago, many people know him.
 Anyway, he told me to ‘get the monkey off my back,’ one of your American expressions about drinking.”